briansunter/graph/site/src/content/logseq/heap.md

 `[10,20,15]`

- adjust by comparing with children
+Now adjust by comparing with children

 Swap `10`, with `20`